fhircast/sandbox.js/README.md

 ========================================
 On Windows or MacOS:
 1. Install node at nodejs.org
-2. Install npm, the node package manager at npmjs.org.
+2. Install npm, the node package manager, at npmjs.org.
-3. Clone the github and run "npm install" in its directory.
+3. Clone or download the github and run "npm install" in its directory.
 This will install the modules defined in package.json.
 4. Run with "node index.js".
 This starts the endpoints for the hub and the client.
 5. Navigate your browser to "http://localhost:3000/" to access the UI.